Expert Testimony: The "How-To's" for Selecting the Right Digital Forensics Expert

 Whilst a technical expert may have an impressive resume, digital forensics is a niche and very specialized field.
 Technical certifications related to networking, computer repair, or other information technology disciplines are different from digital forensic certifications.
 Numerous certifications specific to digital forensics can show an expert's level of competency, which can improve the likelihood that the expert will be able to qualify as an expert in court.

 For example, in a U.S. homicide case, NC vs. Cooper, Google Maps evidence was critical in the defense of Bradley Cooper, according to defense counsel.
-In order to proffer this evidence, the defense attempted to call Jay Ward as their expert.
+In order to proffer this evidence, the defence attempted to call Jay Ward as their expert.
 Jay Ward had over 15 years of experience in network security and information technology.
 Despite his knowledge and experience in IT, the court ruled that he could not testify to the evidence because he lacked the necessary qualifications.

 2. What are the fees charged by the examiner?
 Are they reasonable?